This is the multi-page printable view of this section. Click here to print.

 - If the entered license key is not valid, the service may not be created

 Backup > Retention Period Select Backup Retention Period - Select the backup retention period.
-File retention period can be set from 7 days to 35 days
+File retention period can be set from 7 days to 35 days.

-- Backup files incur additional charges based on size
+- Backup files incur additional charges based on size.

 Backup > Backup Start Period Select Backup Start Time - Select backup start time

-Backup > Full Backup Schedule(Day) Select Full Backup Schedule - Select the day to run Full Backup
+Backup > Full Backup Schedule(Day of Week) Select Full Backup Schedule - Select the day of week for Full backup execution

-- Full Backup is performed on a weekly cycle
+- Full backup is performed every week

 Backup > Archive backup frequency Select Archive backup frequency - Select the Archive backup frequency